infant-cognition-tampere/drop/README.md

 A simple example of an experiment that displays a sequence of wallpaper and wallpaper + image "cat.png" for 10 times.
 The image is first displayed 5 times on the right edge of the screen and 5 times on the left edge of the screen.
-The example experiment should work if it's inserted on the working directory and the working directory media folder includes a folder "my_media" which includes files "wallpaper.png" and "cat.png".
+The example experiment should work if it's inserted on the experiment directory and the working-directory's media folder includes a folder "my_media" which includes files "wallpaper.png" and "cat.png".
 If a supported eyetracker is used the cat disappears when the gaze arrives at the correct aoi.
 Otherwise the cat stays for 5 seconds (or as long as the leader presses "continue").